anne389j/test/README.md

 # How to clone this repository
-1. Start by creating directory on your local machine where all your github projects should be placed.
+1. Start by creating a directory on your local machine where all your github projects should be placed.
 In this example we will call the directory for github projects.
 2. Navigate to the previously created directory using either the bash command cd or by locating it and opening a terminal in your current directory (Type cmd in address bar on windows / right click in your folder and select 'Open in Terminal' on OS x/linux).
 3. On github, you must click the 'Fork' button on the top-right.
 This creates a copy of the repository on your own github, meaning no changes that you do will occur on my repository.
 4. Now it is time to clone the repository, you do this by finding the https clone link on github. **For my repository, it is https://github.com/lass7965/test.git, but for yours it will be different**